 Publishing

 There are numerous methods to publish articles and news for the Business Department.
 Blog sites such as blogger.com or wordpress.com are just a few.
 In addition to having individuals publish on their own, the Business Department can make use of email campaigns.
 Constant contact is a platform for organizations to connect with their audience through surveys and email tools.
-The email tracking and reporting features offer the functionality to track and manage email campaigns and guide organizations in determining future subject matter based on the popularity or interest generated by specific content
+The email tracking and reporting features offer the functionality to track and manage email campaigns and guide organizations in determining future subject matter based on the popularity or interest generated by specific content.
+Professors can also blog about their academic interests, which many could be interests of students as well.

 Twitter can also be used as a social media tool.
 Current updates of Department events could be enhanced by using Twitter.

 RSS, Rich Site Summary, is a format which delivers dynamic web content without the need to visit each site individually.
-Having this on the Business Department’s web pages, might result in more page hits and thus spur interest in the Department’s web presence.
+Having this on the Business Department’s web pages might result in more page hits and thus spur interest in the Department’s web presence.

 Social Media Strategy

 There are four Pillars to the Social Media Strategy: communication, collaboration, education and entertainment according to Safko and Brake.
-Communication is key to establishing good connections with prospective students.
+Communication is the key to establishing good connections with prospective students.
 After determining what the prospective students look for, collaboration can happen on how to effectively target them.
-Educating them on how the Business Department can best work for them is key to, especially, the parents of the students.
-Lastly, entertainment is key to capturing both student and parent interest.
+Educating them on how the Business Department can best work for them is the key to, especially, the parents of the students.
+Lastly, entertainment is the key to capturing both student and parent interest.

 Social Media SWOT Analysis

 In addition to our faculty, one of the Business Department’s most significant strengths is its location near major businesses in the bay area.
 However, this is not seen in our current web presence.
+An interactive map of the bay area of what companies hold internships or job opportunities or who have previously hired Saint Mary’s students might be an attractive feature for the website.
 There is a lot of information given to the students, which could be a decision beaker for students.
 There is not that much diversity offered in classes or concentrations, which can be seen as a weakness.
 To make up for this, the website offers students a lot of text but not a lot of visual images.
-There is a lot of opportunities to add pictures, web urls to blogs or publications, and there is much the Department can do to flush out the faculty’s biographies.
+There are a lot of opportunities to add pictures, web urls to blogs or publications, and there is much the Department can do to flush out the faculty’s biographies.
 Many of Saint Mary’s competitors already have these social media tools in place to capture the interest of prospective students.

 Determining the audience is essential to properly focus the message of the Business Department.
 Internal audience is an intercompany audience.
 An external audience consists of your customers and prospects and their significant relationships.
 Demonstrated behaviors are an action that can be verified and measured.
 Self-reported behaviors are what people say they do and what they actually do.
 This can be learned by use of surveys, interviews, or focus groups.
 The target market will have attitudes, values, and beliefs.
 An attitude is a tendency to respond or react to something based upon a learned set of values and beliefs.
 Beliefs are a subjective perception of the degree to which a product or service functions based on key attributes.
 In addition, students will have needs and preferences.
 A need is a validated requirement necessary to function in a particular environment.